streathamchess/streathamchess.github.io/index.md

 {% include image.html url="/assets/chessart/soldier.jpg" description="Jean Metzinger, Soldat jouant aux échecs (Soldier at a Game of Chess)" %}

-## Welcome

-Welcome – you’ve arrived at Streatham & Brixton Chess Club’s website.
+You’ve arrived at Streatham & Brixton Chess Club’s website.
 We hope you’ll take a few moments to find out more about us – we’re a lively chess club with a fast-growing membership and we provide opportunities for chess players of all abilities.